minjee-kim/ab-testing/README.md

 My personal notes on related concepts and methods are available in "notes.md".

 ### Overview
-(As recommended by the paper, "Datasets for Online Controlled Experiments" by Liu, Cardoso, Couturier, and McCoy) In this mini project, I will be analyzing three datasets:
+(As recommended by the paper, "Datasets for Online Controlled Experiments" by Liu, Cardoso, Couturier, and McCoy) <br>
+In this mini project, I will be analyzing three datasets:
 - "Cookie cats": a mobile gaming experiment (https://minjee-kim.github.io/ab-testing/Cookie%20Cats/)
 - "Udacity Free Trial Screener": an online education experiment